mavlink/mavlink-devguide/en/services/opendroneid.md

 Since typically at least three messages must be broadcast on the air per second, the BT4 RID transmitter component must advertise at least every 333 ms.

-## Routing Drone ID MAVLink messages inside the UAS {#routing}
+## Routing drone ID MAVLink messages inside the UAS {#routing}

-There can be multiple components in an UAS involved in the handling of drone ID data.
+There can be multiple MAVLink components in an UAS involved in the handling of drone ID data.
 An example is shown in the figure below.
 Certainly not all UAS will contain all of these components and the placement of some of them can be different from one system to another.

 ![drone ID conceptual overview](../../assets/opendroneid/conceptual_overview.png)

-All senders of MAVLink drone ID messages must fill the `sysid` [field](https://github.com/ArduPilot/pymavlink/blob/master/generator/C/include_v2.0/mavlink_types.h#L115) with the system ID value that the sender component belongs to and fill the `compid` [field](https://github.com/ArduPilot/pymavlink/blob/master/generator/C/include_v2.0/mavlink_types.h#L116) with the component ID value of the sender.
+All senders of MAVLink drone ID messages must fill the `sysid` [field](https://github.com/ArduPilot/pymavlink/blob/master/generator/C/include_v2.0/mavlink_types.h#L115) with the MAVLink system ID value that the MAVLink sender component belongs to and fill the `compid` [field](https://github.com/ArduPilot/pymavlink/blob/master/generator/C/include_v2.0/mavlink_types.h#L116) with the MAVLink component ID value of the sender.

-The Components or Systems that will typically generate drone ID MAVLink messages are listed in the table below:
+The MAVLink components or systems that will typically generate drone ID MAVLink messages are listed in the table below:

 Component/System | Description
 --- | ---